 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are generally more costly than regular phone calls.
+Phone calls made in jail are generally more expensive than regular phone calls.
 Inmates are able to make phone calls, with restrictions on how often you can use the phone, but bear in mind that you are just one of many people who want to talk to their loved ones.
 If you are disciplined for an infraction, phone privileges could be reduced or forbidden completely.